Leopold IV, Prince of Lippe

-Leopold IV, Prince of Lippe (Leopold Julius Bernhard Adalbert Otto Karl Gustav; 30 May 1871 – 30 December 1949) was the final sovereign of the Principality of Lippe.
-Succeeding to the throne in 1905 he had been governing the state since 1904 as regent.
+Leopold IV, Prince of Lippe (Leopold Julius Bernhard Adalbert Otto Karl Gustav; 30 May 1871 – 30 December 1949) was the final sovereign of the Principality of Lippe in northwestern Germany from 1905 until his abdication in 1918.
+Prior to succeeding to the throne, he had been governing the state since 1904 as regent.
+He was the first and only ruler of Lippe of the Lippe-Biesterfeld branch.

 Early life

 He was born as Count Leopold of Lippe-Biesterfeld in Oberkassel, the son of Ernest, Count of Lippe-Biesterfeld and Countess Karoline of Wartensleben.
 Leopold belonged to the Lippe-Biesterfeld line of the House of Lippe which was the most senior line of the princely house after the reigning Lippe-Detmold line.

-He served as an officer in the German Army until 1894, when he left to study political science at the universities of Bonn and Berlin.
+After obtaining the Abitur in 1891, he served as an officer in the German Army until 1894, when he left to study political science at the universities of Bonn and Berlin.